 If you’ve ever had a fight, broken a promise, or hurt your spouse’s feelings, learning how to say sorry to your spouse is a must.

-During our first year of marriage, we viewed saying sorry or apologizing to each other differently than we do now.
+So during our first year of marriage we viewed saying sorry or apologizing to each other differently than we do now.

 Neither one of us was willing to say sorry, which made things worse, and showed how selfish we were.
 We were caught in a power struggle waiting for the other to admit they were wrong first.

-In marriage, you will eventually have a fight or a heated argument with your spouse.
-The argument can make you feel awful.
+Because in marriage, you will eventually have a fight or a heated argument with your spouse, which can make you feel awful.

 When you are wrong, accept and admit your mistakes.
 You will become a better person, and spouse because of it.
 Work on yourself to become a better spouse, so you don’t repeat the same mistakes again.Work on yourself to become a better spouse, so you don't repeat the same mistakes again.Click To Tweet